VCDN-2025-INSY7314/Hello-INSY7314/01 - Setting up Foundations/README.md

 - Write (3-4 sentences): In your own words, summarize why security matters for live polling apps.

 ### 2. Build the Backend
+- Create a folder one your machine called `pulsevote`.
+This folder will have subfolders for the backend and frontend projects.

-- Create a new project folder (e.g., pulsevote-backend) and open it in VS Code.
+- Create a new project sub-folder (e.g., pulsevote-backend) and open it in VS Code.
 - Run:
     ```
     npm init -y